 There’s also another way to add your own group of images, which gives you more flexibility in terms of setting them to automatically rotate later on:

-Click on the plus sign in the bottom-left corner
+- Click on the plus sign in the bottom-left corner or choose Photos

-Now your folder should be visible in the sidebar of the Desktop & Screen Saver window.
+If you’ve added a folder, it should now be visible in the sidebar of the Desktop & Screen Saver window.
 You can still just select one of the images out of the folder.
 But if you want the images to rotate:

 Most of the time, the image folder you set to be rotated is the one from your recent trip or maybe even a photoshoot.
 Hence it’s likely to contain lots of similar photos: the ones taken from the same angle of the same object.
 How do you get rid of them?
 Going through the whole folder yourself and deleting all near duplicates one by one is boring and time consuming.
 Instead, you should use an automatic solution.